SeanKilleen/seankilleen.github.io/_posts/2019-09-15-better-technical-interviews-part-2-preparation.md

 * Am I concerned that someone has very narrow experience?
 I may ask what technology interests them, what new things they're excited about, or how they keep their skills up to date to understand what's coming in the future.
 * Am I concerned about someone's potential engagement?
 I might ask what has them excited about the field or their potential upcoming work, or when they've been happiest.
 Oftentimes I'm concerned about this with any candidate, so I try to provide a question up front that lets someone demonstrate their engagement.

-**Write down these questions ahead of time**, and try to get them in a rough order.
-This way you don't word them poorly when you ask them, and you have a sort of structure to the conversation.
+**Write down these open-ended questions ahead of time**, and try to get them in a rough order.
+This way you don't word them poorly when you ask them, and you have a sort of structure to the conversation, which allows you to segue between in a natural way.

 ## Structuring the Interview